jinygoh/spaceImpactByNokiaXFlappyBird/README.md

 #### Player

--   You control a yellow, triangular ship.
+-   You control a ship that is a combination of yellow, orange and blue colors.
 -   The ship is always moving forward (screen scrolls left).
 -   Pressing **Spacebar** gives the ship an upward boost.
 Gravity will constantly pull it downwards.
 -   Touching the top or bottom edges of the screen results in losing a life.